[Tree knowledge ①] Mt. Fuji was belonging to Ieyasu Tokugawa?

 Mt.
 Fuji in a beautiful shape.

-Viewing from a distance, the summit is like a flat, but in reality it is a "dormant volcano", so the top is completely open with a crater and it is a steep ridge with eight peaks lined up to surround it.
+Although I aim for Mt.
+Fuji from various places, such as Gotemba route, Yoshida route, Sukugo route, but when I look at the summit from afar, the summit is like a flat, but in reality it is a "dormant volcano", so the top is completely open with cracks It is a rugged ridge with eight peaks lined up to surround it.

 The crater diameter is about 800 meters, the rido road is about 3 km.